Fire Safety Building Regulations

 - A change in use and before the new use is commenced or the building is occupied for new building works or additions/alterations

-If you are required to provide certification for these measures, Council or the PCA will advise you in the form of a Development Consent, construction certificate or Complying Development Certificate and include detailed information such as the installation and performance standards which apply.
+If you are required to provide certification for these measures, Council or the PC will advise you in the form of a Development Consent, construction certificate or Complying Development Certificate (CDC) and include detailed information such as the installation and performance standards which apply.

 Council may also issue a Fire Safety Order which will specify the measures required to be installed in a building and their standard of performance.